Status attainment

 In sociology, status attainment refers to the process through which individuals achieve their positions within society, including their social class.
 This process is influenced by both achieved factors, such as educational attainment and career accomplishments, and ascribed factors, such as family income and social background.
 Status attainment theories emphasize the possibility of social mobility, whether upward or downward, within a class-based system.
 Achieved factors highlight personal efforts and choices, while ascribed factors reflect the impact of circumstances individuals are born into.
 Together, these dynamics shape an individual's opportunities and outcomes in social stratification systems.

+Research has explained the role of institutional inequality, educational access, and social support systems in shaping status attainment outcomes.
+It suggests that different access people may have towards educational resources and opportunities can affect their social mobility and attainment (Taylor & Francis, 2024).

 History

 Peter M. Blau (1918–2002) and Otis Duncan (1921–2004) were the first sociologists to isolate the concept of status attainment.
 Their initial thesis stated that the lower the level from which a person starts, the greater is the probability that he will be upwardly mobile, simply because many more occupational destinations entail upward mobility for men with low origins than for those with high ones.
 After continued research, the initial statement proved to be incorrect.
 Blau and Duncan realized that people couldn't possibly think that the best way to get a high-social status position is to start at the bottom.
 They continued to find that the flaw was in the question the information was based upon.
 They found their research shouldn't be founded upon the question of "How are people mobile" but on "how do people attain their statuses".
-Peter Blau and Otis Duncan continued to conduct a landmark research study to provide answers to their new question.
+Peter Blau and Otis Duncan continued to conduct a landmark research study called The American Occupational Structure to provide answers to their new question.
+The American Occupational Structure, demonstrated the significant relationship between parental status, education, and occupational attainment.

 There are two similar working models in regards to status attainment theory.
 As Haller & Portes (1973) noted there is the Blau and Duncan's (1967) model which focuses on status transmission, that there is some direct effect of parental influence.
 However, ultimately the level of education affects occupational attainment.
 Also, the Wisconsin model comes to similar conclusion however notes that the effects of parental status vanish when other factors are considered.
 (Haller & Portes, 1973).

 Sociologists usually group education, income, and the occupation as the main groups of socioeconomic status.
 This can be related within, and across generations.
 Individuals that are of higher status attainment, will often have children later in life, which will usually, in turn, create the space for smaller families.
 This can then help the children to reach for higher levels of education, and achieve higher status attainment themselves.